11 Button-Mashing Facts About GameStop

 Formerly the property of Barnes & Noble, GameStop struck out on its own in 2004 and has gone on to become a fixture of shopping malls across the world, attracting consumers away from big-box chains by offering trade-ins or cash on used titles.
-Despite some negative forecasts about the future of physical stores when many consoles now allow users to download games, the company's shares are up 39 percent this year and more than 6700 stores dot the globe.
-Check out some details on how the company profits, proper etiquette for robberies, and how a former vice-president wound up in a federal courtroom.
+Despite some negative forecasts about the future of physical stores when many consoles now allow users to download games, the company still has 5800 locations across the globe and is hoping renovations that include in-store game sampling will keep them powered up.
+Check out some details on the company's history, proper etiquette for robberies, and how a former vice-president wound up in a federal courtroom.

 In 1983, Texas entrepreneurs James McCurry and Gary Kusin opened a software store named Babbage’s (after 19th century computer pioneer Charles Babbage) in a Dallas shopping mall.
 While Atari and the video game industry in general was about to suffer a steep decline in interest, Babbage’s was also trafficking in personal computer programs: The diverse inventory allowed them to tread water before Nintendo reinvigorated the industry.
 In 1994, the company merged with Software Etc. before being acquired by Barnes & Noble in 1999 and changing its name to GameStop.
 Executive Dan DeMatteo took the name after BookStop, a chain he remembered from the 1980s.